Providing Reception Services

 • Prices associated with all products and services provided by the facility

 One of the most important jobs as a receptionist in any organisation is to communicate the value of your business.
-Anyone can quote a price over the phone it is important that you are able to explain to the client the reason why the services are priced the way they are.
-It is part of your job as the receptionist is to be able to explain to the client the fee and the type of service they will receive, and to make them feel that they are getting the best service for the cost, and to show that the staff at your business have their pet’s best interest in mind.
+Anyone can quote a price over the phone, so it is important that you are able to explain to the client the reason why the services are priced the way they are.
+It is part of your job as the receptionist to be able to explain to the client the fee and the type of service they will receive, to make them feel that they are getting the best service for the cost, and to show that the staff at your business have their pet’s best interest in mind.

 Case Study